Planning the visit

 - Sai ki hai Jai jaikar!!

-We were standing at the long queue for the last one hour in utmost hunger, hoping to see Baba in another one hour or so and then run for lunch.
+We were standing in the long queue for the last one hour in utmost hunger, hoping to see Baba in another one hour or so and then run for lunch.
 A bunch of young Baba devotees just came in the line and they were chanting many slogans like the one mentioned above.
 I felt it was more like a political rally rather than devotees shouting for a deity.

 We came to temple around 11 am after freshening up in the hotel.
 The bathroom light in the hotel didn’t work but thanks to glass window panes we could complete everything in a hurry.
 I was not sure how long the manager would give me before he switched off the lights.
 Then we had one more vomiting session by our son as my wife tried to feed him.
 This could have also happened in the temple.